 Facilities Operations partners with a selected group of contractors, who are classified as Facilities Primary Contractors.
-They have positive well established relationships with proven Value for the University, have completed the Vendor Qualifications Questions Form and are benchmarked for Value periodically.
-These contractors are utilized for the majority of projects on campus.
+They have positive well established relationships with proven Value for the University.
 New contractors may be added and existing contracts dropped to / from the group as appropriate.

-Vendors who do not fit within the other categories must also provide the information requested on the Vendor Qualification Questions Form (Appendix A) before being added to the master list of vendors in Colleague.
+Vendors who do not fit within the other categories are classified as Other Vendors.
 Payments under $5000 should be made using a Request for Payment and those over $5000 should be made using a Purchase Order or Blanket Purchase Order.

 Other Centers of University Purchasing Operations